-How to Make a Dog Head Cone to Prevent Wound Licking
+How To Make A Dog Head Cone To Prevent Wound Licking

 It is a dog's natural instinct to lick and bite at a wound or at any ointment or medication applied to its skin.
 To help prevent this, a cone, often referred to as an "Elizabethan collar" from its shape, is often placed around the dog's head.
 These cones can be obtained from a veterinarian; but you can also make one at home from materials that are readily available in your garage or hall closet.